Nipple Reduction Surgery Cost & Information Guide

 - Overnight stays (if required)

-Who is eligible for a nipple or areola reduction?
+Who is eligible for a nipple reduction?

 The ideal candidate should also be in good health before the surgery; this means following a healthy diet, stopping smoking and maintaining a healthy weight.

-Finally, the best candidates for a nipple and areola reduction will have realistic expectations about what the procedure can achieve.
+Finally, the best candidates for a nipple reduction will have realistic expectations about what the procedure can achieve.
 During the free consultation with a BAAPS/ BAPRAS surgeon, it is important to discuss whether certain goals can be achieved.

 Male nipple reduction